maalja/Translator_GUI/README.md

 pip install -r requirements.txt

+2.Make sure the path needs to be adjusted to display the icon in the gui

-2.Run the Code: python translator.py
+3.Run the Code: python translator.py